TheZalli/roller_repl/README.md

 * Error catching and throwing
 * Command-line arguments and REPL-variables
     * Will use Clap
-* Collection indexing and other collection operations
+    * Currently always prints debug representations of the tokens and the AST unless those prints are commented
 * Control structures and a solution for sequential code execution (code blocks? semicolon operator? just use lists?)
+* Builtin functions
+    * `print`, `println`, `read` and `readln`
+        * Could input reading operations exploit the lexer?
     * String operations
+    * Collection operations
 * Piecewise and assignment operations
     * Easy to implement
 * Distribution operations
     * Print distributions nicely, show probabilities, and resolve random outputs
 * Integer logical operations, including bitshifts and maybe rotations
     * Would work best with the type system (these are not defined for ratios)
-* Type system, type declarations
+* Type system, type constraints
     * Pretty big one
     * Probably after finishing the "MVP"
 * List comprehensions